lalithyawiki/web-analyzer/README.md

 ├── go.mod
 ├── go.sum
 └── LICENSE
+└── Makefile
 ```

 ## Challenges, Assumptions and Learnings

 This project was a great learning experience.
 Here are some of the key challenges I encountered and how I overcame them:

-* **Challenge: Managing time**
-    * **Problem:** Allocating time for this project
-    * **Solution:** I am new to Go lang.
-I have more experience in MERN and .Net stacks.
-However, I had some basic syntax knowledge about Go.
-In this project I had to deep dive in to the language to work on this project within 10 days while I am doing my daily full time job with my personnel commitments as well.
-What I did was finding easy but solid paths to do the project.
-Ex: finding a library for html parsing.
-I have explained it below.
-Most time I spent on understadning concurrency in Go.

 * **Challenge: Deciding app architecture**
     * **Problem:** Which architecture to be chosen
-    * **Solution:** Since this applications user base is unclear the scalability expectations are unclear.
-Therefore, I assumed this is a startup with less or nor userbase.
-On that note I decided to write a monalithic app with clear boundaries.
-I have explained the structure of the project here.
-This structure is made with the future scalability plans in mind.
-Ex: Easily taking ui content and putting them in a react application and creating a backend API with the logic inside internal folder.
+    * **Solution:** I assumed this application is built for a startup.
+Therefore, I went with a simple solution first.
+In this way I can add more value to the core product with the limited time I got.
+Based on the scalability requirements and the resources we got we can improve the application architecture accordinglly in the future.
+For this reason I went with a monalithic application with clear boundaries like ui, cmd and internal structure.
+For an example if it is needed in the future we can move ui code to a framework like react easily and rest of the code can be kept in the backend by exposing an API to the client.

 * **Challenge: Parsing Complex HTML Structures**
     * **Problem:** Selecting the most suitable way to parse html
     * **Solution:** I had to select most simple, powerful and less time consuming way to parse the html since I had to manage the limited time I got to implement this.
 I tried Go's `net/html` package initially.
-Even though it was really powerful it was adding more complexities to the code and Since I am new to Go, I had to spend more time understading the library.
-I decided to go for a wrapper around this package to achive my goal with the time I got.
+Even though it was really powerful it was adding more complexities to the code.
+I decided to go for a wrapper around this package to achieve my goal with the time I got.
 Therefore, I went with `goquery`.
-Since it had a good community and simple interface it was easy to learn and implement.
+Since it had a good community and simple interface, it was easy to learn and implement.

 * **Challenge: Handling concurrency**
     * **Problem:** Making link accessibility check faster
     * **Solution:** Initially I had a synchrous synchronous way of executing for accessibility check.
 However, it works fine if there are very limited number of web urls.
-It is not gurateed that how much links we are getting.
+It is not guranteed that how much links we are getting.
 The response times go really high due to that.
 Therefore, I learned about Go routines, channels and worker groups.
 Then I implemented a model that works concurrently when checking the links.
-I made app more faster.
+Response times were dropped due to this.

 ## Roadmap